Pimelea: Description

 Plants in the genus Pimelea are herbs or small shrubs, usually with leaves arranged in opposite pairs.
 The leaves are usually paler on the lower surface and the petiole is usually very short.
 The flowers are usually arranged in groups on the ends of the branches and have no petals, but four petal-like sepals and two stamens.
 The ovary has a single ovule and the fruit is usually a nut containing a single seed.

 Taxonomy and naming

 The genus Pimelea was first formally described in 1788 by Joseph Gaertner from unpublished descriptions by Joseph Banks and Daniel Solander.
 The first species Gaertner described was Pimelea laevigata, now known as Pimelea prostrata.

-The name Pimelea is from the Ancient Greek word pimele, meaning "fat or "lard", possibly referring to the oily seeds or fleshy cotyledons of riceflowers.
+The name Pimelea is from the Ancient Greek word πιμελή (pīmelḗ), meaning "soft fat or "lard", possibly referring to the oily seeds or fleshy cotyledons of riceflowers.

 Ecology

 Some species, including P. curviflora, P. flava, P. glauca, P. linifolia, P. microcephala, P. neo-anglica, P. pauciflora, P. simplex and P. trichostachya, are toxic to stock; there is no known cure.